CsBigDataHub/working-with-vim/pages/vimwiki.md

 VimWiki diary makes it easy to create a daily entry.
 Type `<Leader>w<Leader>w` to create a new entry based on today's date.
 A `diary` subdirectory is created containing the wiki files.

-The [Calendar plugin](https://github.com/mattn/calendar-vim) works with the diary feature, allowing you to browse and create entries using a calendar interface.
+This [Calendar plugin](https://github.com/mattn/calendar-vim) works with the diary feature, allowing you to browse and create entries using a calendar interface.

 Create a diary index page by navigating to the page using `:VimwikiDiaryIndex` and then automatically create entries list using `:VimwikiDiaryGenerateLinks`